 Anglican Diocese of Melbourne Professional Standards Protocols

 The Diocesan Protocol for Complaints of Misconduct against Church Volunteers details how complaints against lay church workers are processed under the terms of the Professional Standards Act 2009.
-The latest version (March 2013) can be viewed online here.
+The latest version of the Protocol (March 2013) can be viewed online here.

 Anglican Diocese of Melbourne Occupational Health and Safety Policies